yasserg/crawler4j/README.md

 Changelog
 ---------
-1. Updated all libraries to their latest version (August 2014)
+1. Updated all libraries to their latest version (August 2014) (issue #21)
-2. Removed log4j implementation and switched it with slf4j
+2. Removed log4j implementation and switched it with slf4j (issue #1)
 3. Added more logs
 4. Many more to come, feel free to look into the [issues list] (https://github.com/Chaiavi/Crawler4j/issues)